 - You need to use some mental activities such as teaching tricks for your dog and keep it tired.

 Dogs will lick their skin and wounds because that’s what they’ve learned from their ancestors.
 The saliva does have some antibacterial properties but that does not mean continuous leaking will help.
-Wild dogs don’t put all of their time at licking wounds because they need to find food and shelter.
+Wild dogs don’t put all of their time into licking wounds because they need to find food and shelter.

 But since your pet dog does not need such hunts and livelihood activities, it’ll spend time in these sorts of habits.
-By following these tips on how to stop dog licking wound without collar you are letting it heal properly and safely.
+By following these tips on how to stop dog licking wound without a collar you are letting it heal properly and safely.
 So, do not be careless about this unhelpful and harmful cycle of your dog.